Tescoo/auto-joiner/README.md

 Put a cryptominer in it?

 Don't care, won't care.
-This project is not being maintained.
+This project is not being maintained. (no updates, no help, no support, no nothing)

+# Please

+DO NOT MESSAGE ME "uhh uhhh how do i use this i am on the spectrum uhhhh"

+I WILL NOT HELP YOU!